BackupNerd/Backup-Scripts/README.md

 SolarWinds Backup Store Credentials.amp
 SolarWinds Backup Reuse Stored Credentials.amp

-	2 AMP files for use with SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition, when deployed via Ncentral or RMM)
+	2 AMP files for use with SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition, when deployed via Ncentral or RMM).
-	Store Credentials will store your local Backup Manager credentials Reuse Stored Credentials will redeploy SolarWinds Backup using stored credentials if the Backup Manager gets uninstalled.
+	Store Credentials will store your local Backup Manager credentials.
+	Reuse Stored Credentials will redeploy SolarWinds Backup using stored credentials if the Backup Manager gets uninstalled.

 SolarWinds Backup Upgrade.v02.amp

-	AMP file to force upgrade of the Backup Manager to the latest download version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition)
+	AMP file to force upgrade of the Backup Manager to the latest download version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition).

 ### SolarWinds Backup - RMM Integrated Editon ###

+CleanupArchive.ps1

+	Script to clean all archive sessions older than X months.
+	Optionally, check for existing Archive rules and/or create new Archive rules in no active rules are found.

+CustomBackupThrottle.ps1

+	Script to set backup throttling times and values for individual days of the week

+ExcludeUSB.ps1

+	Script to exclude USB attached disks from backup.
+	Identify disks attached via USB bus type and exclude those device volumes using backup filter or the FilesNotToBackup registry key.

 LSVSyncCheckFinal.ps1

-	Script to check the current Status and Sync percentage of the LocalSpeedVault and Cloud Storage
+	Script to check the current Status and Sync percentage of the LocalSpeedVault and Cloud Storage.

+SetBackupLogging.ps1

+	Script to set the logging level of the local Backup Manager client.